josh-gree/datasci_portfolio/README.md

   - How do boundary changes reflect true demographic trends?
   - Do boundary changes give an advantage to the tory party?
   - How would parliament look if we had AV?
+  - If a progressive alliance was formed which party should stand in which constituency?
+  - How has Corbyn been portrayed in media?

 # Skills and techniques
  - Regression